nerve-bio/NERVE/documentation.md

 ### Annotation
 Functionally annotates the pathogen protein sequences retrieving info from Uniprot KB or using DeepFRI predictor, which assigns a GO term to each protein.

+### Select
+The final module which selects the proteine which are considered good candidates, and sorts them according to the similarity with the other given proteome.
+At the end, a .csv file is returned with all the computed information.